 ‘Yes, it’s amazing…’ a Genius reassures a browser.
 ‘I have one in white.
-It’s really great.’
+It’s really great.
+I love it.’

 It’s easy to be lulled by the trees and the marble, the neatly arranged tables and the helpful advisors who police the Town Square.
-Everything is slick and seductively pristine—a shop without cash tills or queues.
+Everything is slick and seductively pristine — a shop without cash tills or queues.
 The whole store could have come out of a shrink-fit wrapper that a Genius ripped open at 6.30AM this morning.
 The ‘Town Square’, a big iDevice box.
-You might expect it to smell of ‘brand new’, like a new car—that strangely pleasant chemical whiff.
+You might expect it to smell of ‘brand new’, like a new car — that strangely pleasant chemical whiff.
 But this smells of something without any discernible whiff.
 Success.
 It’s truly Modernist in every way, very Aldous Huxley, Brave New World (1931) very H. G. Wells, The Shape of Things to Come (1933) which is an interesting comparison in a Post-Modern world.
-All that beautiful design, the calm Genius voices corralling anxious browsers from the product tables, shepherding them to the safety of the Grove; like the android policemen in THX-1138, guiding the passive, medicated-masses with their babified commands:
+All that beautiful design, the calm Genius voices corralling anxious browsers off the product tables, shepherding them to the safety of the Grove; like the android policemen in THX-1138, guiding the passive, medicated-masses with their babified commands:

 Everything will be all right.
 You are in my hands.
 I am here to protect you.
 You have nowhere to go.
 You have nowhere to go.